raymoniot/raymoniot.github.io/content/en/docs/web/plant-center/create-plant.md

 <img src="../../../../photo/docs/add-plant/add-plant2.png">

-Select a location on the map to obtain coordinate information as the power plant location
+Select a location on the map to obtain coordinate information as the plant location

 ### 2.3 Add stakeholders (visitors)

 <img src="../../../../photo/docs/add-plant/add-plant3.png">

-Enter the visitor's email address to authorize the power plant to other accounts on the platform so that they have access to the power plant
+Enter the visitor's email address to authorize the plant to other accounts on the platform so that they have access to the plant

-### 2.4 Upload photos of the power plant
+### 2.4 Upload photos of the plant

 <img src="../../../../photo/docs/add-plant/add-plant4.png">